-Primary market research is custom market research.
-That means the research itself was commissioned by an organization and is tailored specifically to their needs.
+Because it is a custom service, the research itself was commissioned by an organization and is tailored specifically to meet their needs.

 It involves going directly to a targeted source, like customers or employees, and asking questions to gain valuable insight.